EMMC-ASBL/tripper/docs/tools/datadoc.md

 !!! example

-    The `tests/input/` folder in the source code contain the `semdata.csv` CSV file documenting four datasets, a SEM image, two nested dataset series and the sample the image was acquired from.
+    The `tests/input/` folder in the source code contain the `semdata.csv` CSV file documenting four datasets, a SEM image, two nested dataset series and the sample the image was acquired from as shown in the figure below (click on it to see it in full size).

     [![semdata.csv](/figs/semdata.png)](/figs/semdata.png)